JingyangYi/FinAgent/README.md

 # Run using the run script (from the main FinAgent directory)
 python run_finagent.py

-# Or with a specific PDF file
-python run_finagent.py files/your-document.pdf
+# the pdf_file path can be modified in run_finagent.py
 ```

 When prompted, enter the path to a 10-K or 10-Q PDF file.
 The system will: